If you spent an hour working on a client project, but no timer was around to track it, did you even do any work? (That's how that saying goes, right?)

 The daily view has the most helpful layout I've seen, showing the full month's calendar on the left (with each day displaying an icon to show the amount of time tracked) and the day you select on the right, color-coded and organized by blocks of tracked time.

-The Projects tab is the closest to a traditional project management tool that I've seen, with a sleek and user-friendly interface.
+The Work tab is the closest to a traditional project management tool that I've seen, with a sleek and user-friendly interface.
 It looks similar to an Asana list, where you can view tasks broken down by project, client, priority, or date.
 Clicking on a task expands a side panel where you can view tracked time, add attachments or subtasks, and set custom fields.
 If you're looking for a time tracker that doubles as a relatively robust task manager, TrackingTime is worth checking out.

 If you'd rather keep your task manager separate, TrackingTime's Chrome extension integrates with several productivity tools, allowing you to start a timer directly from apps like Airtable, Asana, and Notion.
 Or you can connect TrackingTime to Zapier to help it talk to all the other apps you use.
 Here are a couple examples to get you started.